Louise Orwin: Career

-During 2020 Louise created an online digital work, Ur Favourite Scary Movie.
+During 2020 Orwin created an online digital work, Ur Favourite Scary Movie.
 Giving 4 stars by The Crumb, London, Isabelle Tyner reviewed the work, "Orwin confronts many traditions of scary movies, naming the cliches and plots of ones that came before".
 Tyner concluded that "with gritty spoken word and detailed sound effects Ur Favourite Scary Movie provides a refreshing perspective on horror, as well as a psychological journey".

+In 2024, Orwin brought a show called Famehungry to the Edinburgh Fringe Festival, which was a multi-media commentary on the quest for attention on Tiktok.